hpi-sam/digital-fuesim-manv/backend/README.md

 When an exercise gets created an [`ExerciseWrapper`](src/exercise/exercise-wrapper.ts) gets created for it, where the current state, the state history, and the set of connected `ClientWrappers` gets stored.
 Its main purpose is the `reduce` method, allowing an `ExerciseAction` to be applied to the current state while also storing the old state in the history.
 For more information on the state management see the [root Readme](../README.md#state-management-and-synchronisation).

+### Database

+We are using [PostgreSQL 14](https://www.postgresql.org/) for persistance with [typeorm](https://github.com/typeorm/typeorm/) as an in-between layer for model definitions and interaction with the database.